trustbit/exercises/README.md

 You can subscribe to the [mailing list](https://tinyletter.com/softwarepark) for the new exercises or just keep an eye on this repository.
 Updates are planned **once per week, at most**.

+## Discord

+We now have a discord channel to discuss DDD/CQRS/ES and these exercises.
+There are only a few people there, which allows us to go really deep into the problems.

 ## Reason

 Continuous learning is one of the essential things that make up the *ethos of SoftwarePark*.
 As we gain new experience from our work, we want to capture the lessons learned and spread them within the company.
 This includes Domain-Driven Design practices as well as software engineering ideas from the specific domains.
 To help with that, we are doing short series of exercises within the different domains.